 Why you might want the Hotels.com credit card

 The Hotels.com® Rewards Visa® Credit Card is for people who want to earn hotel stays without being locked into a specific hotel loyalty program.
 After all, the Hotels.com website lets you book with 500,000 properties around the world, including hotel chains, beach resorts, villas and more.

 This card is also unique due to its earning rate.
 Cardholders earn a “stamp” worth up to $110 for each $500 they spend on the card regardless of the type of purchases they make.
 This means the Hotels.com® Rewards Visa® Credit Card doesn’t have any bonus categories, but that you can earn around 2 percent back on your spending in hotel stay benefits.

-The Hotels.com® Rewards Visa® Credit Card also has no annual fees and no foreign transaction fees, so you can keep it for the long haul and use it when you travel overseas.
+The Hotels.com® Rewards Visa® Credit Card also has no annual fees and no foreign currency conversion fees, so you can keep it for the long haul and use it when you travel overseas.

-Separately, the Hotels.com® Rewards Visa® Credit Card offers a few perks you may want to look into, including Silver membership with Hotels.com the first year.
+Separately, the Hotels.com® Rewards Visa® Credit Card offers a few perks you may want to look into, including Silver membership with Hotels.com.
 This benefit gives you access to perks like free hotel breakfast and airport transfers at some properties.
 Cardholders also get cell phone protection worth up to $600 and a suite of travel protections such as secondary auto rental coverage, roadside dispatch, trip cancellation and interruption coverage, $150,000 in travel insurance protection and more.

 Why you might consider a different card